sarahbonnin/CRG_RIntroduction/Module4_EDA_Mar_2019.md

 <br/>

-**Bonus: Now to make the above plot more informative and look "publication-ready"?**
+Now to make the above plot more informative and look "publication-ready"?
 ```{r, results="hide"}
 # Define the plot parameters
 y_limits <- c(30, 130)